nimotsu/excel-to-sql/README.md

 # excel-to-sql

 Designing a new database with PostgreSQL.
-Data from excel is imported from excel and processes in python before insert into database.
+Data from excel is imported from excel and processed in python before insert into database.

 * **create_sql.sql** - create database schema
 * **insert_sql.ipynb** - interacting sql using python